Obsessive Compulsive Disorder

 - Repeated thoughts or images such as such as fear of germs, dirt or intruders; acts of violence; hurting loved ones; sexual acts; conflicts with religious beliefs; or being preoccupied with cleaning

 - Repeated rituals such as washing hands to skin irritation, locking and unlocking doors, counting, keeping unneeded items or repeating the same steps

 - Inability to control the unwanted thoughts and behaviors

 - Brief relief from performing the behaviors or rituals that is not sustained

 - Spending at least one hour a day on the thoughts and rituals, which cause distress and get in the way of daily life

-OCD is generally treated with psychotherapy, medication, or a combination of the two.
+OCD is generally treated with behavioral or cognitive psychotherapy, medication or a combination of the two.

 Members of the Asher Center for the Study and Treatment of Depressive Disorders provide clinical care through Feinberg-affiliate care sites.
 Visit our Patient Care page for more information.